jayfeng20/spark-notes/Nodes/User Defined Functions.md

 #core-concept #spark-sql

+#pitfalls
+## Use UDFs when
+- For scala
+	- the custom function cannot be constructed from Scala's built-in functions
+- For python
+	- Any custom function that does not use a function in `pyspark.sql.functions._`

 The benefit of creating your own PySpark or Scala UDFs is that you (and others) will be able to make use of them within Spark SQL itself.
 For example, a data scientist can wrap an ML model within a UDF so that a data analyst can query its predictions in Spark SQL without necessarily understanding the internals of the model.

 #pitfalls